Target Objects and Fields in Import Scenarios

 - Search for a record in the system.

-That is, you can create custom keys from these fields to search for a particular record.
-For example, you can find a needed customer record in the system by using the value of the Customer ID field on the Customers (AR303000) form.
+That is, you can use these fields as custom keys to search for a particular record.
+For example, you can find a needed customer record in the system by using the value of the Account Name field on the Customers (AR303000) form.

 - Filter imported records by these fields by using target restrictions.